rarooij98/ledlight-alarm/README.md

       }
     }
 ```
-To test the code I put in the current time + 1 min like this:
+To test the code I put in the current hour and minute like this:

 ```
 if (localTime.tm_hour == 14 && localTime.tm_min == 32)